-Rodeo Non-Resident Grant was established for Rodeo students residing outside of New Mexico.
+Athletic Non-Resident Grant was established for Mesalands Community College student athletes residing outside of New Mexico.
 The award is calculated as the difference between in-state and out-of-state tuition.

-Rodeo Stampede Scholarship was created for students who are members of the Mesalands Community College Rodeo Team.
+Stampede Scholarship was created for students who are members of the Mesalands Community College athletic teams including Rodeo, Golf, Cross Country and Esports.